The Best Seed Starting Mixes of 2025 for Successful Germination

 Put the fiber soil pods in the bottoms of the trays and add warm water; the pods will expand and become light and fluffy.
 Each pod contains only organic coconut coir.
 When the seedlings are ready for transplanting to garden soil, insert the entire pod in the garden.

-Get the Window Garden seed starting mix at Amazon or Bed Bath & Beyond.
+Get the Window Garden seed starting mix at Amazon, Target, Bed Bath & Beyond, or Walmart.

 Best Organic